That Apple Card may not be as private as you think

 But that was before FOSTA, and the war on sex online gave sites and businesses a license to discriminate about anything sexual, anytime, with only reputational consequences.
 Banks and payment services like PayPal have resumed weblining and sexual discrimination, and so we'd be remiss not to be very, very concerned about who can see our transactions.

-Apple Card may keep its mitts off our transaction history within its very white and easily stained gates, but it can only promise what it can control.
+Apple Card may keep its mitts off of our transaction history within its very white and easily stained gates, but it can only promise what it can control.
 Banks have renewed an insidious war against sex online.

 A few days after my first sighting of an Apple Card in the wild, I ran into a friend at my local corner store.
 We made small talk, then he settled into a quiet, closed-mouth smile.

-"What!"
+"What?!"
 I said.
 I knew he wanted to tell me something.
 "What did you do?"

 He grinned, blushed.
 I expected an engagement announcement.
 "I got an Apple Card," he told me.